 In today’s heightened enforcement climate, proceedings can change from regulatory/administrative to criminal in the blink of an eye.
 Increasingly, prosecutors seek to indict corporate entities and target high-level officers and directors for prosecution and jail.
 Our substantial experience has earned us the confidence of top executives and officials in numerous high-profile investigations: Enron, Halliburton, the UN Iraq Oil-for-Food Programme, America Online, Banca Privada de Andorra, FIFA, and others.

 In this environment, our clients rely on us because we provide sophisticated counsel and keen strategic planning.
 Our skilled criminal defense attorneys leave no stone unturned in exploring every potential legal and strategic defense.
-A vigorous defense should begin before charges are file and should seek to forestall charges through investigation, negotiation, and legal advocacy.
+A vigorous defense should begin before charges are filed and should seek to forestall charges through investigation, negotiation, and legal advocacy.
 Sometimes, a thorough internal investigation can lead to a defense that will convince the government not to proffer charges.
 When charges cannot be avoided, our lawyers can rely on decades of courtroom experience to force the government to prove its case.

 Our criminal defense attorneys include former state and federal prosecutors and include the former chief of the Manhattan District Attorney’s White Collar Division, a former federal prosecutor who handled complex cybercrime matters and was the lead prosecutor for the successful prosecution of a sitting Congressman, and the former Chief of the Manhattan D.A.’s International Financial Crimes Bureau.
 They have handled countless high-profile matters including public corruption, money laundering, fraud, cybercrime, terror finance, and virtually every type of white collar crime.
 Our attorneys also include longtime defense practitioners who made their careers by going toe-to-toe against the government.
 The combination of prosecutorial perspective and defense experience gives us an edge in building successful defenses.
 Many of our matters are international in scope, and involve navigating regulatory and criminal investigations in multiple jurisdictions.